tom-metherell/Mice.jl/docs/src/imputation.md

 findMissings
 ```

 You can over-impute existing data by setting the locations of non-missing data to `true` in the relevant vector in `imputeWhere`.
-For example, to impute all data points in the variable `col1` (even those that are not missing), you could do the following:
+For example, to over-impute the value of `col1` for the first row, you could do the following:

 ```julia
 using DataFrames, Mice, Random